-2.2.5 Modifications to Beach/Foreshore/Mangrove
+2.3.5 Modifications to Beach/Foreshore/Mangrove

-The site for the Proposed Port and Stockpiling Area is an uninhabited coastal area composed primarily of mangroves adjoining a secondary roadway that extends toward the main Rocky Point Port location.
+The site for the Proposed Port is an uninhabited coastal area composed primarily of mangroves adjoining a secondary roadway that extends toward the main Rocky Point Port location and a seagrass plant community in the surrounding embayment.

-The modifications to this area includes
+The modifications to this area include:

-- dredging of the foreshore to construct Port, aggregate stockpile and access channel to the proposed berth - a conveyor belt along the peninsula road
+- dredging of the near-shore and offshore areas to construct Port and access channel to the proposed berth - a conveyor belt along the peninsula road

-This project calls for modifications to the foreshore and the mangrove plant community and requires licenses under the Beach Control Act.
-All applicable licenses have been applied for and will be obtained prior to implementation.
+This project calls for various permits and licences under the NEPA Act of 1992 due to proposed modifications to the nearshore and offshore waters (dredging and land reclamation) and the mangrove and seagrass plant communities.
+All applicable licenses have been or will be applied for and will be obtained prior to implementation.
+Known licences and permits required are as follows: